Stinrb/hr-attrition-analysis/README.md

     - A total of eight columns were dropped since these columns either provide redundant information or have minimal impact on key insights.
     - Certain ambiguous labels in the dataset were standardized to align with common HR terminology.
     - Adjusted column names for readability (e.g., EnvironmentSatisfaction → environment_satisfaction).

 - Standardization for *education* column (level of education achieved) :

+    - 1 "Below College" → High School
+    - 2 "College" → Undergraduate
+    - 5 "Doctor" → Doctorate
+    - Other education levels remain unchanged (Bachelor, Master)

+## Data Standardization & Definitions

+To improve clarity and ensure consistency, certain ambiguous labels in the dataset were standardized to align with common HR terminology:

+- Standardization for *education* column (level of education achieved) :